geronimocharlie/ReAllY/README.md

         num_steps: specifies the total number of steps to run on the environment for each runner

-        gamma: float, discount factor for monte carlo return, defaults to 0.99 temperature**: float, temperature for thomson sampling, defaults to 1
+        gamma: float, discount factor for monte carlo return, defaults to 0.99
+        temperature: float, temperature for thomson sampling, defaults to 1
         epsilon: epsilon for epsilon greedy sampling, defaults to 0.95

         remote_min_returns: int, minimum number of remote runner results to wait for, defaults to 10% of num_parallel
         remote_time_out: float, maximum amount of time (in seconds) to wait on the remote runner results, defaults to None

+        is_tf: boolean, if model is tensorflow model and neets initialization

 ##### Example: